pascalpoizat/veca-ide/README.md

 - in Eclipse, Help -> Install New Software ... -> Add a new repository from `https://pascalpoizat.github.io/veca-ide/` (you can name it `veca dsl (update site)` for example)

 - from this repository, select VecaDsl / VecaDsl Feature for installation

+If Eclipse warns you that you are installing software that contains unsigned contents, click OK.

 ## 2b.
 Building from source